 Economic Impact

 When convention attendees come here, they spend money on travel, lodging, meals, retail, and extended tourist activities, paying sales and hotel taxes on these expenditures.
-National conventions now draw thousands of attendees to Seattle and, with the opening of the Summit building, will draw even more.
-Since opening in 1988, the Arch building has held over 11,500 events with a total attendance of more than 12,761,100 individuals (through 2021).
+National conventions draw thousands of attendees to Seattle and, with two buildings in operation, will draw even more.
+Since opening in 1988, SCC has held over 11,954 events with a total attendance of more than 13,797,197 individuals (through 2024).
 Each person attending an SCC event directly contributes to the economy as they spend money in the community.
-To date, it is estimated out-of-state event attendees have spent over $7.1 billion.
+To date, it is estimated out-of-state event attendees have spent over $8.2 billion.
 This spending keeps many of our businesses healthy and thousands of our citizens gainfully employed.

 In addition to spurring a great amount of economic activity, most of this attendee spending is subject to retail sales tax.
 Generating money for the operation of state and local governments without imposing additional taxes on state residents is a goal shared by many.
 In a state such as Washington, heavily reliant on sales taxes, national conventions become the taxpayer’s best friend.
 These short-term visitors do not put their children in our schools or consume significant amounts of other governmental services.
 The sales taxes they pay become in effect net income for state and local governments.
-The impact of SCC on our governments' budgets is clear -- annual sales tax collections associated with a normal (pre- COVID) year of SCC operations are estimated to be in excess of $30.6 million (calculated on spending by out-of-state attendees only).
+The impact of SCC on our governments’ budgets is clear: in 2024, sales tax collections associated with SCC operations was estimated to be in excess of $49 million, calculated on spending by out-of-state attendees only.

 For more information about SCC finances, please visit https://seattleconventioncenter.com/finances.